Melbourne Instruments Delia: The amazing hybrid is Now Available!

-Melbourne Instruments Delia angle
+Melbourne Instruments Delia is now available from Thomann*.

 Melbourne Instruments Delia Is More Exciting Than We Hoped

-Earlier this week I posted about a leak on Instagram showing a new keyboard synth from Melbourne Instruments (below).
+[17 May 2024] Earlier this week I posted about a leak on Instagram showing a new keyboard synth from Melbourne Instruments (below).
 We now have confirmation that it is indeed called Delia.
 It’s related to Nina, the company’s tabletop synth with the famous motorized knobs.
 While Delia shares some similarities with Nina, it most definitely is not just a Nina with a 49-key Fatar keybed.

-4 Digital Oscillators, Analogue and Digital Filters
+4 Digital Oscillators, Analogue, and Digital Filters

 Delia is bi-timbral with four digital oscillators per voice.
-These include virtual analogue modelled VCOs, wavetable and noise/XOR/external audio.
+These include virtual analogue modelled VCOs, wavetable, and noise/XOR/external audio.
 There are six analogue voice circuits with a 12-note mode that retains four oscillators per voice (but maxes out filters at six).

 The filter section is rather unique.
 It starts with an analogue low-pass Ladder filter with selectable 12dB and 24dB slopes plus a three-stage analogue overdrive.
 There’s also a VA high-pass Ladder filter.
 Both high- and low-pass filters are resonant with separate controls, meaning you can dial in bandpass-like vowel sounds.
 In fact, you can link the two together for bandpass and even notch filter control.